Accounts: OATH

 4. Locate the QR code or secret key information in the site/account/service you wish to register with.

 This typically requires logging into your account and going to “settings” or “security” > “two-factor authentication” or “two-step verification” > “register an authenticator application” (or similar).
-See the Works with YubiKey catalog for information on where to find these settings on a particular site you wish to register with.
+See the Works with YubiKey catalog for information on where to find these settings for your particular site/service/application.

 _images/oath-qr-code.jpg